Year of entry 2024

-- Experience expert theoretical and practical teaching delivered by a programme team made up of researchers and academics who are at the forefront of their fields and specialise in areas such as digital signal processing and efficient embedded systems design.
+- Experience expert theoretical and practical teaching delivered by a programme team made up of researchers and academics who specialise in areas such as digital signal processing and efficient embedded systems design.

 - Enjoy small groups that are used to support the teaching, giving you access to regular feedback and help with solving problems you may have with a particular topic directly from the academic staff.

-- Enhance your career prospects and join our successful alumni who have secured jobs in organisations such as BT and Jacobs.
+- Enhance your career prospects and become part of our successful alumni who have secured jobs in organisations such as BT and Jacobs.

 The Masters programme is built around a set of core modules that will develop your knowledge and skills in areas such as digital signal processing and embedded microprocessor systems.

-A substantial element of practical work confidence with software and digital hardware implementations using microcontrollers, FPGA, DSP devices and general system-on-chip methodology.
+A substantial element of practical work will help build your confidence with software and digital hardware implementations using microcontrollers, FPGA, DSP devices and general system-on-chip methodology.
 Specialist modules provide an opportunity to study topics such as medical electronics and e-health, data communications and network security, or the principles of digital wireless communications.